 Some couples choose to use the withdrawal method because they don't want to use other contraceptive methods.

 Using the withdrawal method to prevent pregnancy doesn't pose any direct risks.
 But it doesn't offer protection from sexually transmitted infections.
 Some couples also feel that the withdrawal method disrupts sexual pleasure.

 The withdrawal method isn't as effective at preventing pregnancy as other forms of birth control.
 It's estimated that one in five couples who use the withdrawal method for one year will get pregnant.

 What you can expect

 - Properly time withdrawal.
-When a man feels he's about to ejaculate, he must withdraw his penis from the woman's vagina.
-Make sure that ejaculation occurs away from the woman's genitals.
+When you feel like ejaculation is about to happen, withdraw the penis from the vagina.
+Make sure that ejaculation occurs away from the vagina.

 - Take precautions before having sex again.
-If you plan to have sex again within a short period of time, make sure the man urinates and cleans off the tip of his penis first.
-This will help remove any remaining sperm from the previous ejaculation.
+If you plan to have sex again soon, urinate and clean off the tip of the penis first.
+This will help remove any remaining sperm from the last ejaculation.

-If ejaculation isn't properly timed and you're concerned about pregnancy, consult your health care provider about emergency contraception.
+If ejaculation isn't properly timed and you're concerned about pregnancy, talk with your health care provider about emergency contraception.

 Withdrawal method (coitus interruptus)